Josip Jelačić

-Count Josip Jelačić von Bužim (16 October 1801 – 20 May 1859; also spelled Jellachich, Jellačić or Jellasics; Josip grof Jelačić Bužimski; Jelasics József) was a Croatian lieutenant field marshal in the Imperial-Royal Army and politician.
+Count Josip Jelačić von Bužim (16 October 1801 – 20 May 1859; also spelled Jellachich, Jellačić or Jellasics; Josip grof Jelačić Bužimski; Jelasics József) was a Croatian lieutenant field marshal in the Imperial Austrian Army and politician.
 He was the Ban of Croatia between 23 March 1848 and 19 April 1859.
 He was a member of the House of Jelačić and a noted army general, remembered for his military campaigns during the Revolutions of 1848 and for his abolition of serfdom in Croatia.